request-interop/interface/README.md

 # Request-Interop Standard Interface Package

 This package provides a standard set of interoperable interfaces for encapsulating readable server-side request values in PHP 8.4 or later, in order to reduce the global mutable state problems that exist with PHP superglobals.
-It reflects and refines the common practices of over a dozen different userland projects.
+It reflects, refines, and reconciles the common practices identified within [several pre-existing projects][README-RESEARCH.md].

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14][] ([RFC 2119][], [RFC 8174][]).